DrHenrikPersson/imageJ_macros/README.md

 # imageJ_macros
 Miscellanous macros I use in my work.

+## colorBlindnessMacro.ijm
+Apply color blindness simulation using built in FIJI function.
+Applies all color blindness simulation modes on selected image.
+Results collected in labeled stack and displayed as a montage.
+*Requires:* FIJI plugin "Color Blindness Simulation"

 ## markTrackingArrow.ijm
 Draw an arrow with the head pointing at a spot defined by results table.
 Track cells or similar in time lapse data using the Manual Tracking plugin in Fiji.